Destination X: An Ex-Travel Agent Reviews His Anywhr Trip

 “I wanted something different.
 I realised I’ve been too rigid… there’s more to life than routine… I was getting out of my comfort zone,” (he shook his head and stammered a little) seemingly like he wished he’d learnt to let loose sooner.

-He let go, travelled to Destination X and discovered that spontaneity opens you up to local culture and people.
+He let go, travelled to Destination X and discovered that being free-spirited opens you up to local culture and people.
 “With no plans, I just hijacked other people’s plans.
 I met someone at the hostel and decided to tag along with their plans.” (he said, leaning forward slightly, his pitch rising in excitement) It was a new experience for him.
 “Why did you come to Destination X?” many of the people he met at his hostel asked.
 Whipping out his Travelogue and telling them about how it was a surprise made his Anywhr trip a conversation starter.

 Hop On The Anywhr Experience